The uniformization of the moduli space of principally polarized abelian 6-folds: Introduction

 4pt

-The main idea of the proof of Theorem \ref{thmmain1} is to study degenerations of Prym-Tyurin-Kanev varieties as the branch locus $(\bP^1, p_1+\cdots+p_{24})$ of the cover $\pi\colon C\to\bP^1$ approaches a maximally degenerate point of $\overline{\cM}_{0,24}$.
+The main idea of the proof of Theorem \ref{thmmain1} is to study degenerations of PTK varieties as the branch locus $(\bP^1, p_1+\cdots+p_{24})$ of the cover $\pi\colon C\to\bP^1$ approaches a maximally degenerate point of $\overline{\cM}_{0,24}$.
 The map $PT$ becomes toroidal and its essential properties can be read off a map of fans.
-Then to show that $PT$ is dominant, it is sufficient to show that the rays in the fan describing the image span a $21$-dimensional vector space, i.e. that a certain $(21\times 21)$-matrix has full rank.
+Then, to show that $PT$ is dominant, it is sufficient to show that the rays in the fan describing the image span a $21$-dimensional vector space, i.e. that a certain $(21\times 21)$-matrix has full rank.
 This can be done by an explicit computation, once the general theory is in place.
-The theory of degenerations of Jacobians is well known, see e.g. \cite{alexeev2004compactified-jacobians}.
-It was extended to Prym varieties by Alexeev-Birkenhake-Hulek in \cite{alexeev2002degenerations-of-prym}.
-One of the main goals of the present paper is a further extension of this theory to the case of Prym-Tyurin-Kanev varieties.
+The theory of degenerations of Jacobians \cite{alexeev2004compactified-jacobians} and Prym varieties in \cite{alexeev2002degenerations-of-prym} is known.
+One of the main goals of the present paper is an extension of the theory to the case of PTK varieties.
+For our purposes we do not require the answer to the more delicate problem of understanding the indeterminacy locus of the period map.

 3pt